 The City of Birmingham has the following measures in place to help prevent the spread of Coronavirus:

-2. City offices will continue to service the public, however, access to the Municipal Building, the Department of Public Services and the Fire Stations will be restricted to scheduled meetings only.
-The public is encouraged to contact any department requiring assistance via phone or email.
+City offices continue to service the public, however the Municipal Building and Department of Public Services remain closed as we prepare to engage with the public.
+Forms and payments may be submitted 24/7 via the drop box located behind City Hall.
+As part of the City's operational relief efforts, most City forms, applications and payment submissions are also available at www.bhamgov.org/formsandpayments.
+Residents are encouraged to contact any department requiring assistance via phone or email.
 Visit www.bhamgov.org/contacts to view a list of departmental contact numbers for services needed.

-4. The Birmingham Museum will be closed to the public through April 5 and all programs are being canceled.
+- The Birmingham Museum is closed to the public and all programs are canceled.
 City staff will be available via phone or email to assist you.

-5. The Birmingham Ice Arena will be closed to the public through April 5 and all scheduled programs and classes will be canceled.
+- The Birmingham Ice Arena is closed to the public for the remainder of the season.
+All scheduled programs, classes and the Ice Show have been cancelled.
 City staff will be available via phone or email to assist you.

 Follow this link to view messages regarding COVID-19 from Birmingham Mayor Pierre Boutros .

 If you're not comfortable dining in, please note many Birmingham restaurants offer take-out or delivery.
 View a complete list of restaurants offering take-out at www.AllinBirmingham.com/takeout.

 With the easing of restrictions by the State and Oakland County, City playgrounds, basketball courts and skate park are open.
 Other recreational facilities that remain open in Birmingham include Lincoln Hills and Springdale Golf Courses, the Lincoln Hills Dog Park and tennis courts.
 Hand sanitizer stations are in place at all parks, and regular cleaning occurs at all playgrounds and site furnishings in City parks.